kermitt2/grisp/nerd-data/doc/hadoop.md

-# Preprocessing of Wikipedia dumps with Hadoop
+# Processing of Wikipedia dumps with Hadoop

 ## General

 ### Hadoop

-The preprocessing uses Hadoop `3.*` (latest tested version is `3.3.1` from `2022-02-10`), which must be downloaded and installed according to your environment.
+The processing of Wikpedia dump files uses Hadoop `3.*` (latest tested version is `3.3.1` from `2022-02-10`), which must be downloaded and installed according to your environment.
 The processing should still work with Hadoop `2`.
 In your Hadoop installation, some config files under `etc/hadoop/` might need to be adjusted for the task, we provide below our configuration files, but the spotted number can of course be adapted to take advantage of more CPU and memory for a more modern machine.

 ### Expected produced files

-For each language, there must be 12 generated csv files
+For each language, there will be 12 generated csv files by this processing step.

 ```
 articleParents.csv   label.csv       pageLinkOut.csv